Rajpratik71/linux-manPages/gpic.md

                      box
                      .PE

               The commands to be performed for each line can also be taken from a macro defined earlier by giving the name of the macro as the argument to thru.

        reset
        reset variable1[,] variable2 ...
-              Reset  pre-defined  variables variable1, variable2 ... to their
-              default values.
-If no arguments  are  given,  reset  all  pre- defined variables to their default values.
+              Reset pre-defined variables variable1, variable2 ... to their default values.
+If no arguments are given, reset all pre-defined variables to their default values.
 Note that  assigning a value to scale also causes all pre-defined variables that control dimensions to be reset to their default values times the new value of scale.

        plot expr ["text"]
               This  is  a text object which is constructed by using text as a format string for sprintf with an argument of expr.
 If text is omitted a format string of "%g" is used.
 Attributes can be specified in the same way as for a normal text object.
 Be very careful that you specify an appropriate format string; pic does only very limited checking of the  string.
 This  is deprecated in favour of sprintf.

        variable := expr
-              This is similar to = except variable must already  be  defined, and  expr will be assigned to variable without creating a vari‐ able local to the current block.
+              This is similar to = except variable must already be defined, and expr will be assigned to variable without creating a variable local to the current block.
 (By contrast, = defines the variable in the current block if it is not already defined there, and then changes the value in the current block only.)
 For example, the following:

                      .PS
                      x = 3